SThor07/Smart_Book-Recommender/README.md

-For The Love of Books!
+For The Love of Books by Shrivatsasingh!